awsdocs/amazon-redshift-management-guide/doc_source/workload-mgmt-config.md

 For each rule, you specify the following properties:
 + `rule_name` – Rule names must be unique within WLM configuration\.
 Rule names can be up to 32 alphanumeric characters or underscores, and can't contain spaces or quotation marks\.
 You can have up to eight rules per queue, and the total limit for all queues is eight rules\.
   + `predicate` – You can have up to three predicates per rule\.
 For each predicate, specify the following properties\.
-    + `metric_name` – For a list of metrics, see [Query Monitoring Metrics](https://docs.aws.amazon.com/redshift/latest/dg/cm-c-wlm-query-monitoring-rules.html#cm-c-wlm-query-monitoring-metrics) in the *Amazon Redshift Database Developer Guide*\.
+    + `metric_name` – For a list of metrics, see [Query monitoring metrics](https://docs.aws.amazon.com/redshift/latest/dg/cm-c-wlm-query-monitoring-rules.html#cm-c-wlm-query-monitoring-metrics) in the *Amazon Redshift Database Developer Guide*\.
     + `operator` – Operations are `=`, `<`, and `>`\.
     + `value` – The threshold value for the specified metric that triggers an action\.
 + `action` – Each rule is associated with one action\.
 Valid actions are: